slac-lcls/lute/docs/usage/tasks/bayfai/bayfai.md

     (base) [lconreux@sdfiana002 bayfai] cd launchpad
     ```

-2. Launch BayFAI workflow
+2. Double-check if the distance, the calibrant, or the detector have been changed in between runs!
+    - Modify the config yaml accordingly!
     ```bash
+    (base) [lconreux@sdfiana002 launchpad] nano ../yamls/<experiment>.yaml
+    ```

+3. Launch BayFAI workflow
+    ```bash
     (base) [lconreux@sdfiana002 launchpad] /sdf/data/lcls/ds/prj/prjlute22/results/benchmarks/geom_opt/lute/launch_scripts/submit_launch_airflow.sh /sdf/data/lcls/ds/prj/prjlute22/results/benchmarks/geom_opt/lute/launch_scripts/launch_airflow.py -w bayfai -c /sdf/data/lcls/ds/<hutch>/<experiment>/scratch/bayfai/yamls/<experiment>.yaml --partition=milano --ntasks=102 --account=lcls:<experiment> --nodes=1 --test
     ```
     This will launch the BayFAI workflow using the config yaml one specified earlier, and will scan 101 distances around the provided <guess distance>.

-3. Monitor the Results (after a couple of minutes):
+4. Monitor the Results (after a couple of minutes):
     - Inside the launchpad folder, one will find the logs.
-If everything went smoothed, one should see Task Complete!
+If everything went smoothed, one should see Task Complete at the bottom of it along with the geometry!
     - Inside the smd_output, one will find the powder computed thanks to `smalldata`.
     - After task completion, a figs folder should be created.
 Inside of it, Fitting plots along with BayFAI metrics can be found.
     - The corrected geometry files should created within the calibration folder of the experiment:
     ```bash
     (base) [lconreux@sdfiana002 launchpad] cd /sdf/data/lcls/ds/<hutch>/<experiment>/calib/<group>/<source>/geometry/
     (base) [lconreux@sdfiana002 geometry] ls -l
+    -rw-rw-r--+ 1 lbgee    ps-users  3267 Dec  9 15:28 0-end.data
+    -rw-rw----+ 1 lconreux ps-users  2729 Dec  9 19:13 <run>-end.data
+    -rw-rw-r--+ 1 lbgee    ps-users   257 Dec  9 15:28 HISTORY
+    -rw-rw----+ 1 lconreux ps-users 18365 Dec  9 19:13 r<run:0>4>.geom
     ```

-        <run>-end.data
+    At this point, the working directory should look like this:
+    ```bash
+    (base) [lconreux@sdfiana002 bayfai]$ tree
+    .
+    ├── launchpad
+    │   └── slurm-<job-id>.out
+    ├── smd_output
+    │   └── <experiment>_Run<run:0>4>.h5
+    ├── figs
+    │    └── bayFAI_<experiment>_r<run:0>4>.png
+    ├── lute.db
+    └── yamls
+        └── <experiment>.yaml
+    ```

 ## Running BayFAI from the eLog